Hoover sound: History and popularization

 The hoover sound is believed to first have appeared in a commercial production in "Mentasm" by Second Phase (1991), produced in a collaboration between Joey Beltram and Mundo Muzique, and sometimes is referred to as a "mentasm".
 However, mentasm normally refers to the sound sampled from this tune and re-used.
-This sound was widely used in Belgian techno tracks of the early 1990's.
+This sound was widely used in Belgian techno tracks of the early 1990s.

 Another notable example of a record using a hoover sound is "Dominator" by Dutch techno pioneers Human Resource.
 This track gained fame in 1991 and became a top 10 hit worldwide.
 Characteristic for this track was not only the hoover, but also the over-the-top rap: "I'm bigger and bolder and rougher and tougher, in other words, sucker, there is no other...
 I'm the one and only dominator...
 Wanna kiss myself!"

-The sound has also been used in video games such as Streets of Rage 3, which was composed by Yuzo Koshiro and Motohiro Kawashima and Robotron X by Aubrey Hodges.
+The sound has also been used in video games such as Streets of Rage 3, which was composed by Yuzo Koshiro and Motohiro Kawashima, and Robotron X by Aubrey Hodges.